 Team Bonding While Working Remotely

 Working from home during this pandemic has been an interesting adjustment for all of the people who usually report to an office everyday.
 At first, it’s about finding your groove and space at home to be productive, but eventually you realize that another aspect is hard to get used to: not seeing your coworkers.
 We usually spend more time in the presence of our work associates than we do with our families.
 So when asked to work from home, it’s an interesting shift for any team to stay connected and working like a well oiled machine.
-Here are THO’s tips for team bonding while working remote:
+Here are THO’s tips for team bonding while working remotely:

 Once a week, host a zoom call with your team to catch up and chat about anything besides spreadsheets and deadlines.
 It’s a great way to kick off the weekend and celebrate with the cohort that helped you achieve goals all week.
 Whether everyone joins the call with a cocktail or mocktail in hand, it’s a great time to connect outside of work calls.
 If you want to take it up a notch, host a game during this happy hour through jackbox.tv.
 You simply have the host screen share so everyone on zoom can see the game, and then each player joins using their phone (and a room code).
 Some of our favorite games are Fibbage, Drawful 2, and Quiplash.